-I chose the “Plankstek”, a Swedish classic dish of meat served with pommes duchesse and vegetables that are oven baked on a wooden plank.
+I chose the “Plankstek”, a classic Swedish dish of meat served with Pommes Duchesse and vegetables that are oven-baked on a wooden plank.
 This dish had its popularity peak during the 1970s, but I saw it on the menu of many restaurants as a prime example of the hearty “husmanskost”, the Swedish traditional home cooking.
 You do need to have quite an appetite as I couldn’t finish even half.

-The food was tasty and all the meats were excellent; the hamburger patty was nice and juicy.
-Only minor critique was that the herb butter on the beef was incredibly salty.
+The food was tasty, and all the meats were excellent; the hamburger patty was nice and juicy.
+The only minor critique was that the herb butter on the beef was incredibly salty.
 In hindsight, it should be noted that the English menu does not contain any wine pairing suggestion.
 Therefore, I recommend that you explicitly ask for both Swedish and the English menu as well as the full wine list.
 If not, you’ll have the short (picture) list on the table with only the entry-level wines.
 We already thought that you shouldn’t be calling yourself a wine bar with only 20 or so wines, but the full one is quite impressive.
 We chose a nice bottle of 2014 Pinot Noir of McManis Family Vineyards (Central Valley, California, USA) for SEK 475.

 We started off with a shared plate of mixed sashimi.

-There was no specific kids menu and ended up choosing a weird combination of sharing at the same time the Stadvakten’s Cheeseburger (with cheddar, beer braised onions, aioli & French fries, SEK 195) and a off-the-menu serving of crèpes with strawberry jam…
+There was no specific kids menu and ended up choosing a weird combination of sharing at the same time the Stadvakten’s Cheeseburger (with cheddar, beer braised onions, aioli & French fries, SEK 195) and an off-the-menu serving of crèpes with strawberry jam…

 From the impressive wine list (with a new addition of special wines, think Penfolds Grange, being available per glass courtesy of the Coravin system), we choose a great bottle of 2012 Pinot Noir by Ken Wright Cellars (Willamette Valley, Oregon, USA, SEK 890).

 Enoteket (Laxholmstorget 3) is also a familiar place as my brother’s wedding reception was held there.
 This Italian restaurant/wine bar is located in the middle of Industrilandskapet (the Industrial Landscape), the revamped and well-preserved industrial area of Norrköping along the banks of the Motala River.
-The city was the textile capital of Sweden with 70% of the textiles were woven here by the mid-1800s.
-The old wool spinning mills and cotton factories were last used in the mid 1970s, but have been preserved and converted to a mix of museums, businesses, restaurants, residential areas and student dorms.
+The city was the textile capital of Sweden, with 70% of the textiles were woven here by the mid-1800s.
+The old wool spinning mills and cotton factories were last used in the mid-1970s, but have been preserved and converted to a mix of museums, businesses, restaurants, residential areas, and student dorms.
 Really worthwhile to walk around here!

-Besides being able to sample 7 different wines, the best thing is that price of the serving size is calculated back from the price per bottle, so the price per glass is never inflated.
+Besides being able to sample 7 different wines, the best thing is that the price of the serving size is calculated back from the price per bottle, so the price per glass is never inflated.
 Our highlights were the 2012 Joseph Phelps Freestone Vineyard Pinot Noir (Sonoma Valley, California, USA) and the 2016 Mondeuse Rosé from Clendenen Family Vineyards (Santa Maria Valley, California, USA)

-After a couple of days of steaks and burgers, we yearned for some pizza and they didn’t disappoint; they were delicious!
+After a couple of days of steaks and burgers, we yearned for some pizza, and they didn’t disappoint; they were delicious!

 The Lamp Restaurant

-The Lamp Restaurant is part of the Lamp Hotel for which five 19th century premises in the Hospitalsgatan in the Gamla Stan were transformed into a hotel including its own bar, restaurant as well as a deli counter.
+The Lamp Restaurant is part of the Lamp Hotel for which five 19th century premises in the Hospitalsgatan in the Gamla Stan were transformed into a hotel, including its own bar, restaurant as well as a deli counter.

 “It’s not always easy to find a hotel with a top-notch in-house restaurant.
 But look no further than The Lamp – a shining exception.”

-The menu is a mix of Swedish dishes with an Asian twist and straight-up Asian cuisine (think pot sticker dumplings, sashimi, Korean chicken rolls, etc.) and plenty of vegetarian options.
+The menu is a mix of Swedish dishes with an Asian twist and straight-up Asian cuisine (think potsticker dumplings, sashimi, Korean chicken rolls, etc.) and plenty of vegetarian options.

 A nice atmosphere, friendly and capable waiters, overall great food at a price level that suits the quality and a very nice wine selection (which invariably is quite expensive in Sweden).